apache/logging-log4net/CONTRIBUTING.md

 * Make sure you write tests for your changes!
 * Please note that not all targets can be built on a single machine and therefore only a subset of the actual targets can be built and tested easily on the machine of a developer.
 The good thing is, all branches and pull requests are built by the continuous deployment pipeline.
 Please continue reading [that section](#continuous-deployment-pipeline) for further information.

+### Contributor license agreement

+It is ok to contribute trivial patches without signing a contributor license agreement.
+Patches are considered to be trivial if they could be repeated trivially by anyone.
+Non trivial modifications however require you to sign a contributor license agreement.
+More information about this topic can be found [here](https://www.apache.org/licenses/#clas).

+### Code style

+Respect the original code style and whitespace rules.
+If you think that a file needs whitespace cleanup do so in separate commits.

+* Run all the tests with `nant` inside the `tests` directory to assure nothing else was accidentally broken.
+Please note that not all targets can be built on a single machine and therefore only a subset of the actual targets is built and tested.

 ### Commit messages

 Each commit should be an atomar modification and the commit message is the story that backs it up.
 The commit message explains the changes that the commit is about.
 This story greatly helps to understand what a modification is about, why it is there and can include further considerations and decisions that would not fit into the codebase as comments.
 Doing this further allows easier reviews of a modification.
 The easier reviews are, the faster they can be completed and the more time is spent with actually fixing stuff rather than only trying to understand a modification.